Cultivating philanthropy, transforming community

 Allow us to be your partner by setting up a donor fund.

-The 2018 Grant Application describes the foundation’s grantmaking priorities It also provides tutorials for using our online grant application system.
-We look forward to reviewing your proposals and awarding grants to build community and improve lives in Delaware County.
+The 2018 Grant Application describes the foundation’s grantmaking priorities We look forward to reviewing your proposals and awarding grants on Oct.
+31 to build community and improve lives in Delaware County.

 A recent article in the business section of the Sunday Philadelphia Inquirer highlighted the benefits of creating a donor advised fund at your community foundation.